 - After reviewing data on cases of myocarditis and pericarditis in people vaccinated with an mRNA COVID-19 vaccine, scientists say the benefits still outweigh the risks.

 - Myocarditis is inflammation of the heart muscle, while pericarditis is inflammation of the two-layered sac surrounding the heart.

-- These conditions can also occur naturally after other viral infections, but cases in people vaccinated with mRNA COVID-19 vaccines were slightly higher in number than average.
+- These conditions can also occur naturally after other viral infections, but cases in people vaccinated with mRNA COVID-19 vaccines were slightly higher than average.

-U.S. scientists said on June 23 that there is a “likely association” between mRNA COVID-19 vaccines and a higher risk of rare heart inflammation in adolescents and young adults.
+U.S. scientists said in June that there’s a “likely association” between mRNA COVID-19 vaccines and a higher risk of rare heart inflammation in adolescents and young adults.

-Myocarditis is inflammation of the heart muscle, while pericarditis is inflammation of the two-layered sac surrounding the heart.
+Myocarditis is inflammation of the heart muscle, whereas pericarditis is inflammation of the two-layered sac surrounding the heart.

 Reported symptoms included chest pain and difficulty breathing, which typically began within a week after vaccination.
-Patients also showed abnormal electrocardiogram and blood test results.
+People also showed abnormal electrocardiogram and blood test results.

 “But the rate seen after [the mRNA] vaccines is slightly higher than would be expected for younger individuals,” he said.
 “This is what caused the CDC to look more closely into this.”